 The Firebird emblem features a mythological firebird.
 It is positioned vertically and appears to be gaining altitude: a couple more powerful wing strokes, and it will instantly disappear.
 The two wings also hint at the two-door body.
 The drawing is geometric, so each of its details is either a rectangle or a triangle.

 The figures are arranged in such a way as to form the silhouette of a large bird.
 Two-thirds of the wings are red rectangles with rounded bottom edges, and the remaining third are black triangles with pointed tips.
 In other words, the top part is even, while the bottom part is peak-shaped.
 The head of the mythical creature is light gray with a long beak, turned to the right.
 The black eye makes it distinct and expressive.
-All details are separated from one another and framed in a silver color.
+All details are separated from one another and framed in silver.

 1970 – 2002